MarkHershey/SATSolver/2-SAT-Problem/report/algo_report.md

 ![](scc4.jpg)

-The resulting condensation graph ($G^{SCC}$) should and must be a Directed Acyclic Graph (DAG) because there is no both-way connection between two Strongly Connected Components.
+The resulting condensation graph ($G^{SCC}$) should and must be a Directed Acyclic Graph (DAG) because there is no both-way connection between the two Strongly Connected Components.

 ![](scc5.jpg)